vdenberg/german-titling-twitter-corpus/README.md

 - Stance: positive, neither positive nor negative, or negative sentiment towards the politician

-- Naming form: form used to refer to the politician out of
+- Naming-Form: form used to refer to the politician out of
   * last-name (LN)
   * first-name last-name (FNLN)
   * title last-name (TLN)
   * title first-name last-name (TFNLN)

-- Politican-orientation (Addendum only): political orientation of the user who posted the tweet
+- Politican-Orientation (Addendum only): political orientation of the user who posted the tweet

 # Reference